-Here's Where To Stream Florence & The Machine "Jenny's Song" From 'Game Of Thrones'
+Here's Where To Stream Florence & The Machine Epic 'Game Of Thrones' Song

 Game of Thrones has used music to foreshadow major moments in the past, but Sunday night's most recent episode included what will likely go down as the show's most definitive musical moment.
 Towards the end of the second episode of Game of Thrones' final season, Brienne's newly impressive squire Podrick sings a melancholy song about a woman named Jenny who dances with ghosts, and then the song is reimagined in the closing credits with Florence Welch as the singer.
 And yes, you actually can find Florence and the Machine's version of the song online.
 Here's where to stream Florence and the Machine's "Jenny's Song" and what the prophetic song could possibly mean for the series' ultimate ending.